maxohq/allin/README.md

   - has quite some various functions for similar, but slightly different purposes:

     - `Allin.Repos.Setup.setup_repo!(true)`
-      -> used in mix tasks to start the rep
+      - used in mix tasks to start the rep
-    - `Allin.Repos.Setup.setup_repo!()`
-      -> used in Application to prepare DB config without starting the Repo -> the supervisor takes care of the starting part
     - `Allin.Repos.Setup.setup_env()`

-      -> used in config/runtime.exs to configure the `:ecto_repos` list dynamically -> is also ran on any live re-configuration of the repo
+      - used in config/runtime.exs to configure the `:ecto_repos` list dynamically
+      - is also ran on any live re-configuration of the repo

     - `Allin.Repos.Setup.to_mysql()`

-      -> runtime switching to MySQL DB
+      - runtime switching to MySQL DB

     - `Allin.Repos.Setup.to_psql()`

-      -> runtime switching to Postgres DB
+      - runtime switching to Postgres DB

     - `Allin.Repos.Setup.to_sqlite()`
-      -> runtime switching to Sqlite DB
+      - runtime switching to Sqlite DB